Nonequilibrium dynamics of suppression, revival, and loss of charge order in a laser pumped electron-phonon system: Dynamics of the overall system

-Till now the entire focus has been on the order parameter mode at ${\bf q} = (\pi, \pi) \equiv {\bf Q}$.
-While the energy of the system as a whole is conserved the energy of the lattice mode with momentum ${\bf Q}$ is not a conserved quantity.
-To understand the decay, or decay and revival, of this mode we need to pay attention to the other ${\bf q}$ modes to which energy is transferred via mode coupling.
+Till now the focus has been on the order parameter mode at ${\bf q} = (\pi, \pi) \equiv {\bf Q}$.
+We now pay attention to the other ${\bf q}$ modes to which energy is transferred from ${\bf Q}$ via mode coupling, and also the electron population - which dictates the overall energy sharing between electrons and phonons.